NathanMcGuire30/ChartPlotter/README.md

 `sudo apt install python3-gdal` also seems to work

-Also requires NavPY and shapley
+Also requires NavPY and shapely

 ## Charts: